mirumee/ariadne-website/docs/api-reference.md

     ...
 ```

-Decorator doesn't change or wrap the decorated function into any additional logic.
+The decorator doesn't change and doesn't wrap the decorated function with any additional logic.

 #### `serializer`

-Decorator that sets decorated callable as serializer for the scalar:
+A decorator that sets a decorated callable as a serializer for the given scalar:

 ```python
 datetime = ScalarType("DateTime")